rajsfanopriariyabarisky/rajsfanopriariyabarisky/README.md

-I’m a Software Engineering student with hands-on experience in IT support, system troubleshooting, networking, and operational systems.
-Today, I’m focused on Blue Team, threat detection, and security operations, while exploring how AI can support faster and smarter cyber defense.
+Understanding how systems fail is what led me to cybersecurity.
-I’m currently turning that interest into practical skills through hands-on labs, projects, Python, and continuous learning with the goal of growing into a cybersecurity professional who understands both software and systems.
+I’m a Software Engineering student with hands-on experience in system troubleshooting, networking, and IT support.
+I’m currently building my path toward Blue Team and SOC, with a focus on threat detection, security operations, Python, and AI-assisted cyber defense.

 My goal is simple: understand systems deeply enough to help defend them better.

 Currently building practical skills toward opportunities in: